3boudi/med-system/README.md

 - `AuthenticateDoctor` - Validates doctor tokens and sets doctor context
 - `AuthenticateAdmin` - Validates admin tokens and sets admin context
 - `SetGuard` - Dynamically sets authentication guard

+## 🎯 Business Logic

+### Doctor Approval Workflow
+- Doctors register with `pending` status
+- Admins can change status to `accepted` or `rejected`
+- Only accepted doctors can receive consultation requests

+### Consultation Request Flow
+1. User sends consultation request to doctor (`pending`)
+2. Doctor accepts or rejects request
+3. If accepted, a chat is automatically created
+4. Chat remains active until manually closed

+### Messaging System
+- Supports text, image, and file messages
+- Messages are polymorphic (can be from users or doctors)
+- File attachments stored as JSON for flexibility

+### Notification System
+- Polymorphic notifications for users, doctors, and admins
+- Supports different notification types with JSON data storage
+- Tracks read status and creation time
+# Healthcare Consultation Platform

 ### **Models**